pachadotdev/cepiigeodist/README.md

 The package provides data on countries and distance measures alongside dummy variables indicating whether two countries are contiguous, share a common language or a colonial relationship, and others.

-`geodist` can be installed by running
+`cepiigeodist` can be installed by running

 ```
 # install.packages("remotes")